 Cutting the Box Base and Lid

-We already know the base’s dimensions, we just need to work out how big the piece of card required will be.
+We already know the base’s dimensions, we just need to work out how big a piece of card we will need.

 Decide how high your box sides needs to be.

 So in my example the card for the base of the box needs to be 5 inches square.
 That is 3 inches for the base dimensions, plus 1 inch either edge for the sides.